ashishtele/ashishtele.github.io/_posts/2021-04-06-Market_mix_modeling_Robyn.md

 We can set the number of cores for parallel computing.
 The next step is to set the data training and validation sizes.
 The best thing I discovered is the [Bhattacharyya coefficient](https://en.wikipedia.org/wiki/Bhattacharyya_distance).
 It is of the amount of overlap between the two statistical samples.
 The higher the Bhattacharyya coefficient, the more similar the train and test data splits.
 We can choose an adstocking method between **Geometric** and **Weibull**.
 Robyn uses **Nevergrad** optimization library to find optimum values for coefficients.

+**3. Result Plots:**

+Once we run the iterations, the model creates the different charts that will help assess the best models and scores for the contribution of marketing channels.

 Continued...

 Thanks for reading!